taosdata/grafanaplugin/dashboards/TDinsight.md

 ### Login to Grafana

 Open the default grafana url: `http://localhost:3000` in your web browser.
-The default username/password is bot `admin`.
+The default username/password is both `admin`.
 Grafana would ask you to change the password after first login.

 ### Add TDengine Data Source